Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/transform/shear.rst

 The three frames of the image above show the effects of shearing on the selected vertices when the pivot point is altered.
-In frame B, the :doc:`Pivot Point </editors/3dview/object/editing/transform/control/pivot_point/index>` is set to *Median Point* (indicated by the yellow line) and the mouse was moved to the left during the transform.
+In middle frame, the :doc:`Pivot Point </editors/3dview/object/editing/transform/control/pivot_point/index>` is set to *Median Point* and the mouse was moved to the left during the transform.
-In frame C, the *Pivot Point* is set to the 3D cursor which is located above the mesh (indicated again by the yellow line).
+In right frame, the *Pivot Point* is set to the 3D cursor which is located above the mesh.
 When the mouse is moved to the left during a *Shear* transform, the selected vertices are moved to the right as they are below the horizontal axis.